 “To practice this part there is a lot of emotional and character work.
 Before I start singing one of Grace’s solo songs I start to tear up, but I have to learn how to reel in those emotions just enough to perform the song,” said Keene.

 The Stage Manager, Flynn Diez, helps Hueg take care of the crew and actors.
-Diez helps Hueg set up props and set pieces and well as making sure the the actors know their lines during run-throughs.
+Diez sets up props and set pieces and as well as making sure the actors know their lines during run-throughs.
+Diez has been in musical theater for eight years and loves being able to help crew members use tools in the shop to create sets.
+One of Diez favorite shows was 2023’s musical Matilda and Between the lines.

 “Please come out and support these students!
 They have worked very hard on something that we are so proud of and you don’t want to miss out on the chance to say you saw Between the Lines this spring,” said Hueg.